Satisfaction with access to GP services

 1. Main facts and figures

-- White Irish patients were the most likely to have had a positive experience of making a GP appointment, and Pakistani patients the least likely to
+- patients from the Black African ethnic group were the most likely out of all ethnic groups to have had a positive experience of making a GP appointment – those from the Pakistani group were the least likely to

 The ethnic categories used in this data